baobabus/go-apnsmock/README.md

 - Support for custom request handling scenarios
 - Supports Go 1.7 and later

+## Handling of mock communications

+The ability to mock various communication scenarios is the primary goal of APNS Mock package.
+The following comms-related parameters can be customized to help with testing of your APNS clients.

+- Connection delay - simulate long connection delays or set it to 0
+- Response time - configure how long the server takes to respond to a request
+- Maximum number of open connections - test how well your client handles refused connections
+- Maximum number of concurrent HTTP/2 streams - test how your client handles low and high numbers

+In addition to the above, you can programmaticaly instruct the mock server to become unavailable or to resume normal processing at any point so that you can test your client's handling of such scenarios.

 ## Request validation

+The following validation is performed by the default request handler:

-- Request methods other than POST 405, "MethodNotAllowed".
+- Request methods other than POST return 405, "MethodNotAllowed"
-- Non-hexadecimal device tokens return 400, "BadDeviceToken".
+- Non-hexadecimal device tokens return 400, "BadDeviceToken"
-- Missing or incorrect authorization header returns 403, "MissingProviderToken".
+- Missing or incorrect authorization header returns 403, "MissingProviderToken"
-- Malformed JWT headres/claims return 403, "InvalidProviderToken".
+- Malformed JWT headres/claims return 403, "InvalidProviderToken"
+- Tokens with incorrct signing algorithm return 403, "InvalidProviderToken"
-- Missing request body returns 400, "PayloadEmpty".
+- Missing request body returns 400, "PayloadEmpty"
-- Invalid UUID format in APNS Id returns 400, "BadMessageId".
+- Invalid UUID format in APNS Id returns 400, "BadMessageId"
-- Priority that is not empty, 5 or 10 returns 400, "BadPriority".
+- Priority that is not empty, 5 or 10 returns 400, "BadPriority"
-- Empty topic returns 400, "MissingTopic".
+- Empty topic returns 400, "MissingTopic"
-- Collapse Ids longer than 64 return 400, "BadCollapseId".
+- Collapse Ids longer than 64 return 400, "BadCollapseId"
-- Expiration date that cannot be parsed returns 400, "BadExpirationDate".
+- Expiration date that cannot be parsed returns 400, "BadExpirationDate"
-- Expired tokens return 403, "ExpiredProviderToken".
+- Expired tokens return 403, "ExpiredProviderToken"

-- Tokens with incorrct signing algorithm return 403, "InvalidProviderToken".
+Or use AllOkayHandler if request validation is not desired.

 ## Precofigured failure scenarios

+The following scenarios produce mock rejection responses:

-- Device tokens starting with '1' return 400, "BadDeviceToken".
+- Device tokens starting with '1' return 400, "BadDeviceToken"
-- Device tokens starting with '2' return 410, "Unregistered".
+- Device tokens starting with '2' return 410, "Unregistered"
-- Device tokens starting with the same letter/digit as APNS topic return 400, "DeviceTokenNotForTopic".
+- Device tokens starting with the same letter/digit as APNS topic return 400, "DeviceTokenNotForTopic"
-- Topics starting with 'd' return 400, "TopicDisallowed".
+- Topics starting with 'd' return 400, "TopicDisallowed"
-- Team ID (JWT "iss" claim) starting with '1' return 403, "InvalidProviderToken".
+- Team IDs (JWT "iss" claims) starting with '1' return 403, "InvalidProviderToken"

+Setting you request handler to AllOkayHandler will turn off mock push rejections.

 ## Command line